 systems, design, and the social influences and implications of

 computing and other technology.
 In my time at Grinnell, I taught

 Human-Computer Interaction, Evolution of Technology, and two Tutorials

 on technology and society.

 architecture, reading (especially YA fantasy, cozy mysteries, and light

 nonfiction), and collecting computer science jokes.
-Ask me about my
+Ask me about my daughter, my

 my other interests.

 - Janet Davis and Samuel A. Rebelsky.
 Developing Soft and Technical Skills Through Multi-Semester, Remotely Mentored, Community-Service Projects.
 In Proceedings of the 50th ACM Technical Symposium on Computer Science Education, March 2019.